ilyin0/dbepam/README.md

 # Database course

-Oracle DB scripts for national soccer league database to create, for view to create, for data to clean after.
+Oracle DB scripts for national soccer league database to create and inflate, for view to create, for data to clean after.